Enrolment

 2. At the time of Registration the following documents will need to be uploaded:

-3. Attend Scholarship examination at Brigidine College on Saturday, 3 February 2024
+3. Attend Scholarship examination at Brigidine College on a predetermined date.

-Registered parents will be notified by email of the status of their daughters application, ie. whether successful or unsuccessful, by the end of Term 1 2024.
+Registered parents will be notified by email of the status of their daughters application, ie. whether successful or unsuccessful, at the completion of Scholarships process.

 Examination results will not be made available.